 The importance of Hadoop is evident from the fact that there are many global MNCs that are using Hadoop and consider it as an integral part of their functioning, such as companies like Yahoo and Facebook!
 On February 19, 2008, Yahoo!
 Inc. established the world's largest Hadoop production application.
 The Yahoo!
 Search Webmap is a Hadoop application that runs on over 10,000 core Linux cluster and generates data that is now widely used in every Yahoo!
 Web search query.

 Facebook, a $5.1 billion company has over 1 billion active users in 2012, according to Wikipedia.
 Storing and managing data of such magnitude could have been a problem, even for a company like Facebook.
 But thanks to Apache Hadoop!
 Facebook uses Hadoop to keep track of each and every profile it has on it, as well as all the data related to them like their images, posts, comments, videos, etc.

 Opportunities for Hadoopers!

 Opportunities for Hadoopers are infinite - from a Hadoop Developer, to a Hadoop Tester or a Hadoop Architect, and so on.
-If cracking and managing BIG Data is your passion in life, then think no more and Join GRID INDIA’s Hadoop Online internship and carve a niche for yourself!
+If cracking and managing BIG Data is your passion in life, then think no more and Join GRID’s Hadoop Online internship and carve a niche for yourself!
 Happy Hadooping!